 Every last detail is designed for comfort.
-The combination of the padded wrist straps, extra dense grips, and the anti-shocks created a full spectrum support system.
+The combination of the padded wrist straps, extra dense grips, and anti-shocks created a full spectrum support system.
 It really opened my eyes to what’s possible.
-I know that they have been a life saver for many with knee injuries and other joint problems, so if you have even slight pain these poles are an excellent option.
+I know that they have been a lifesaver for many with knee injuries and other joint problems, so if you have even slight pain these poles are an excellent option.

 Cascade Mountain is another reputable brand that I’ve had a good experience with.
-There are another “mid-level” trekking pole option, if you are a bit wary of spending more than $50.
+There is another “mid-level” trekking pole option if you are a bit wary of spending more than $50.
 If you are shopping in this range, I’d definitely add these poles to the list to check out and compare.

 For men over 200 pounds, a rapid descend with lots of planting and twisting might cause one of the poles to snap at the lower locking mechanism.
 Again, I haven’t experienced this but it is one of the things I researched before buying.
 I took it on some moderately paced treks through difficult terrain without any issues.

-Overall, there are some drawbacks (hence my ranking it #5 as opposed to #1 or #2) but it’s still an good buy for the price.
-A lot of times the cheaper models will have a “twist lock” mechanism which can come undone relatively easily on some poles.
+Overall, there are some drawbacks (hence my ranking it #5 as opposed to #1 or #2) but it’s still a good buy for the price.
+A lot of times the cheaper models will have a “twist-lock” mechanism which can come undone relatively easily on some poles.

 The Cascade Mountain poles are one of the most affordable options that also offer “twist locking”, but I didn’t experience any issues with it.
-The advantage to this twist lock is that its MUCH easier to to adjust on the go.
+The advantage to this twist lock is that it’s MUCH easier to adjust on the go.

 I’d recommend these trekking poles as rated for up to moderately steep terrain.
 They are great for more traditional treks, but probably not the best for rapid ascends and descends over steep terrain.
 For the average trekker, these will work very well.
 You can find them for less than $40 right here.